spec45as/django-project-template/project_template/README.rst

 database/email/whatever settings and keeping your database/secret-key/any-sensitive-data
 private by not including it in your CVS - just configure sensitive data to your needs, drop it over the settings files and forget it.
+**Remeber** not to commit your database/email ini config file, but only your specific local_setings.

 Quickstart
 ==========